whatifd

 Tracer-neutral

 Bring your own tracer.
-Langfuse first, Phoenix and OpenTelemetry GenAI to follow.
+Langfuse and Arize Phoenix / OpenInference ship as first-party adapters today; LangSmith and OpenTelemetry GenAI are on the v0.3+ roadmap.
 The runner contract makes the boundary clean.

 Architecture

-Read the runner contract deep-dive for how whatif decomposes a --target runner contract from the rest of the system.
+Read the runner contract deep-dive for how whatifd decomposes a --target runner contract from the rest of the system.

 Status

-whatif is pre-alpha through M9; v0.1 begins in M10.
-The destination — the pre-merge regression gate for LLM behavior — is laid out in the Path Z section.
+whatifd v0.3.0 is on PyPI, the pre-merge regression gate for LLM behavior is laid out in the Path Z section.

 Version